Medical Assistant vs Nursing Assistant: What’s the Difference?

 How important is the job outlook for your career?
 A lot of people decide to start a career in healthcare because of the job security and earning potential.
 If your main concern is creating a better life, compare the job outlook for medical assistants and nursing assistants to help decide which career is the best fit for your personal goals.

 If it sounds like medical assisting is the right career for you, or if you would like to learn more about the role of a medical assistant, contact San Joaquin Valley College.
-SJVC’s Medical Assistant Certificate and Associate’s Degree programs will prepare you to work in medical offices and specialty clinics in as little as 7 to 14 months.
+SJVC’s Medical Assistant Certificate program will prepare you to work in medical offices and specialty clinics in as little as 9 months.
 Request information or call toll-free 866-544-7898 to learn more.